cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 # Schemacode

-Schemacode is a specialized definition language designed to describe structure of Mindustry Schematics.
+Schemacode is a specialized definition language designed to describe the structure of Mindustry Schematics.
 Schemacode definitions can be compiled into Mindustry schematic, either as a binary `.msch` file, or as a text.

-While simple schematics can be easily created in Schemacode from scratch, a better method for creating more complicated designs is to build the schematic in Mindustry, export it to a `.msch` file or copy it to the clipboard as a text and obtain a valid Schemacode representation by decompiling.
+While simple schematics can be easily created in Schemacode from scratch, a better method for creating more complicated designs is to build the schematic in Mindustry, export it to a `.msch` file or copy it to the clipboard as a text and get a valid Schemacode representation by decompiling.
 To decompile a `.msch` file, the [command line tool](TOOLS-CMDLINE.markdown) has to be used; decompiling a text representation obtained via clipboard is possible through the [web application](http://mindcode.herokuapp.com/decompiler).